albee/rattle-iros-2022/README.md

 ```

 This will build the RATTLE packages, which can be used standalone, or coordinated as a whole with the aid of the Astrobee simulation environment (see below).
-Individual RATTLE use is best demonstrated using the `rattle_coordinator` package (consult the README).

 ## Usage